MEET OUR TEAM

 Chairman of the Board

 Rev. George Fletcher retired as pastor of First Baptist Church, Winchester, Virginia in 2016.
 He pastored four Virginia Baptist churches for a total of 38 years.
 He is a graduate of the University of Virginia and The Southern Baptist Theological Seminary.
 He has served on two other Baptist boards, GraceInside and the former Religious Herald.
-George is active in Virginia Baptist Disaster Response, most recently serving in Virginia Beach following the mass shootings in 2019.
-He is a past President of the Baptist General Association of Virginia and President of the BGAV.
+George is active in Virginia Baptist Disaster Response.
+He is a past President of the Baptist General Association of Virginia.
 He and his wife, Peggy, live in Zion Crossroads, Virginia, and are members of Beaver Dam Baptist Church in Troy, Virginia.
-They have two sons and three granddaughters.
+They have two sons and three teenage granddaughters.

 Mr. R. Wayne Brockwell